odoo/owl/doc/reference/reactivity.md

 The `reactive` function is the basic reactivity primitive.
 It takes an object or an array as first argument, and optionally, a function as the second argument.
-The function will be called whenever any tracked value is updated.
+The function is called whenever any tracked value is updated.

 ```js
 const obj = reactive({ a: 1 }, () => console.log("changed"));